A new genetic engineering tool will help open the floodgates of microbial metabolite applications.

-“CRAGE therefore allows us to access these compounds much more readily than before,” said Helge Bode, co-lead author from Goethe University Frankfurt, Germany.
+“CRAGE, therefore, allows us to access these compounds much more readily than before,” said Helge Bode, co-lead author from Goethe University Frankfurt, Germany.
 “In several cases, it has already enabled us to produce and characterize for the first time a compound of interest.”

 More broadly, by providing a technique to transfer microbial machinery from one species to another, CRAGE will enable scientists to go beyond theories and predictions and finally observe how compounds relegated to the category of “biological dark matter” actually work.

 “This is a landmark development, because with CRAGE we can examine how different organisms can express one gene network differently, and thus how horizontally transferred capabilities can evolve.
-The previous tools to do this are much more limited,” said co-author David Hoyt, a chemist at EMSL, which located at the Pacific Northwest National Laboratory.
+The previous tools to do this are much more limited,” said co-author David Hoyt, a chemist at EMSL, which is located at the Pacific Northwest National Laboratory.
 Hoyt and his colleagues Kerem Bingol and Nancy Washton helped characterize one of the previously unknown secondary metabolites produced when Yoshikuni’s group tested CRAGE.

 Co-first author Jing Ke, a scientific engineering associate at JGI, added, “Looking beyond secondary metabolites, CRAGE can be used to engineer microbes for the production of proteins, RNAs, and other molecules with a huge range of applications.”